Route details, maps, pubs, features, local history and folklore for a wide variety of walks focusing primarily on Norfolk and Suffolk

 A simple walk using existing footpaths, lanes and tracks all of which are well defined.

 Keep to the road, ignoring both the right and then left turns as mentioned.
 The road will dip down to pass over a stream and the rise again to meet a cross roads.
 To the right is the ancient track known as Harrow Lane.
 Take this back towards Leiston.
-This area was once covered with Buxlow Forest.
+This area was once covered with the ancient Buxlow Forest.
 Further along one will see old WWII buildings, one completely masked in vegetation, and the old runway.
 Towards the end of the lane, on the left is a memorial to the airfield and behind this the Cakes and Ales Camping and caravan site.
 At the junction go straight ahead keeping Buckles Wood to the right and follow the road as it curves around to the south east.
 The location of the Harrow is thought to have been on the right with the area known as Higbones to the left.
 The procession Rayles is thought to have been somewhere behind the present day nurseries.
 Keep to the road.
 Go past Geater Nurseries and a footpath just beyond will enable access to the fields beyond.
 Emerge onto the field and on the left, at the far field boundary is where the gallows are thought to have been located.
 Return back down the footpath and continue on the road until it meets Abbey Road. turn right and follow the road back into the town.

 Features